CODAIT/spark-bench/docs/index.md

   - [Same Algorithm, Different Spark Settings](#same-algorithm-different-spark-settings)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Summary

-`spark-bench` can do two main things:
-1. Run workloads in a highly configurable fashion
-2. Generate data

-Users configure the way their jobs run by defining `spark-submits`, `workload-suites`, and `workloads` in a nested structure.

 ## Data Generation